Other sites covering British comic characters:

 Roleplaying Characters: Two roleplaying games in particular feature British heroes created by British authors - Golden Heroes and Kingdom of Champions.
 Listed here are the heroes, villains and others from those games.

-General comic book heroes: From the forties to the present day, characters who appeared in titles such as Hotspur, Valiant, 2000A.D. and the Eagle.
+General comic book heroes: From the end of the Victorian era to the present day, characters who appeared in titles such as Hotspur, Valiant, 2000A.D. and the Eagle.

 All images and characters depicted are copyright their respective holders, and are used above for informational purposes only.
 No infringement is intended and copyrights remain at source.